Oshlack/ec-dtu-pipe/README.md

 ENST00000335137 ENST00000335137
 ```

-The correct paths and arguments will then need to be set up in the `params.txt` file (see `sample_params.txt` for an example for setup using the drosophila data Soneson[1].
+The correct paths and arguments will then need to be set up in the `params.txt` file (see `sample_params.txt` for an example for setup using the drosophila data from Soneson et al[1]).

 Fastq format
 ------------

-It is important that your fastq files follow your fastq files follow your fastq mask.
-For example, if our files are in the fornmat:
+It is important that your fastq files follow your fastq mask.
+For example, if our files are in the format:

 ```
 Dm_sample_1_1.fq.gz